Savings any way you go

 Explore your sample itinerary

-This itinerary is fully-customizable around your interests and budget
+This independent itinerary is fully customizable around your interests and budget.

-Welcome to Ireland for your Game of Thrones adventure!
+Welcome to Ireland and your Game of Thrones adventure!
 You will be met by your private driver at Dublin Airport and transferred to your hotel.
-This afternoon why not discover some of Dublin’s main attractions and some hidden gems on a Walking Tour of Ireland’s capital city.
-Later make your way to Guinness Storehouse to experience how this dark ale is produced from start to finish, ending in the Gravity Bar where you can sample a pint of the famous ‘black stuff’.
+This afternoon why not discover some of Dublin’s main attractions and some hidden gems with a Local specialist on a Walking Tour of Ireland’s capital city.
+Later make your way to Guinness Storehouse to experience how this dark ale is produced from start to finish, ending in the Gravity Bar where you can sample a pint of the famous ‘black stuffstuff.’

-Embark on a journey along the Antrim Coast to Cairncastle where it all began!
-It was here on the Antrim Plateau that Ned Stark beheaded the Nights Watch deserter in the opening scenes of Season 1.
-This location is also where Catelyn Stark captures Tyrion Lannister, and where Bran & Rickon Stark, Osha and Hodor embark on their journey North of the Wall.
-From Cairncastle it’s a short distance to the picturesque village Glenarm.
-This village is home to Steensons Jewellery Economusee where many of the jewelry were produced for the show, such as Daenerys dragon brooches and Joffrey’s crown.
+Journey along the Antrim Coast to Cairncastle where it all began!
+It was here on the Antrim Plateau that Ned Stark beheaded the Nights Watch deserter in the opening scenes of Season 1, and where Catelyn Stark captures Tyrion Lannister.
+It's a short distance to the picturesque village Glenarm, home to Steensons Jewellery Economusee where many of the jewellery for the show was produced, such as Daenerys dragon brooches.
 You are also welcome to watch the artisans at their work.
 Make your way to Cushendall, otherwise known as ‘The Stormlands’ where Melisandra gives birth to the shadow baby in the Cushendun Caves located just beyond the village.

 Sample HotelBallygally Castle

-This morning travel ‘The King’s Road’ or known locally as The Dark Hedges on Bregagh Road outside Ballymoney.
-This beautiful avenue of beech trees, dating back to the 18th century, is one of the most photographed natural phenomena in Northern Ireland.
+This morning travel ‘The King’s Road’ or known locally as The Dark Hedges.
+This iconic avenue of beech trees, dating back to the 18th century, is one of the most photographed natural phenomena in Northern Ireland.
 The Dark Hedges is the backdrop to Ayra Stark’s escape from Kings Landing as she travels to join the Nights Watch disguised as a boy.
-Travel to Downhill Beach in County Londonderry.
-Downhill Beach stretches for 11km and is where the old gods burn on the beach at ‘Dragonstone’ in Season 2.
-En route to Londonderry City, why not visit Frank Owens in Limavady and see Door 5.
-This door puts heavy focus on the dreaded Night’s King and his followers.
-White Walkers appear by his side with an army of undead at his back.
+Travel to Downhill Dense in County Londonderry.
+Downhill Beach stretches for 11km and is where the old gods burn on the beach at ‘Dragonstone’.
+On your journey to Londonderry, a vibrant city steeped in history and culture, why not visit Frank Owens in Limavady for Door 5 depicting.
+Night’s King and the White Walkers.

 Range of Hertz rental car options available from airport and city locations